arnav-kr/primetime/README.md

-# primetime
+# Its Prime Time!

-Its Prime Time! | It is a game based on your knowledge about prime numbers.
+It is a game based on your knowledge about prime numbers.
 Let's see how much you know about prime numbers.

 Lets see are you a prime master?